- UNFINISHED DRAFT! -

 http://jann.example, and publishes various RDF assertions

-based on his observations.
 Others then use Jann's URI to publish

 assertions about AKT.
 This data is very

-helpful to Katie, who develops a Semantic Web application
+helpful to Katie, who develops a semantic web application

 that helps her screen patients.
 The application improves the

 survival rates of thousands of people.
-A few years after Jann's

 initial discovery, another researcher, Luke, uses more sophisticated